 - Alzheimer disease.

 - Other conditions.

-Special Precautions & Warnings:Pregnancy and breast-feeding: It might be UNSAFE to use evodia if you are pregnant.
+Special Precautions & Warnings:Pregnancy: Evodia is POSSIBLY UNSAFE to use if you are pregnant.
 It contains some chemicals that affects pregnant animals.
-These chemicals cause the animals’ uterus to contract and also seem to reduce the size of the litter.
-It’s not known if evodia affects pregnant women, but it’s best to stay on the safe side and avoid use.
+These chemicals cause the animals' uterus to contract and also seem to reduce the size of the litter.
+It's unknown if evodia affects pregnancy in humans, but it's best to stay on the safe side and avoid use.

 Surgery: Evodia seems to slow blood clotting.
 There is a concern that it might increase the risk of bleeding during and after surgery.
 Stop using evodia at least 2 weeks before a scheduled surgery.

 The body breaks down caffeine to get rid of it.
 Evodia might increase how quickly the body gets rid of caffeine.
 Taking evodia along with caffeine might decrease the effects of caffeine.

 Medications changed by the liver (Cytochrome P450 1A2 (CYP1A2) substrates) interacts with EVODIA

 Some medications are changed and broken down by the liver.
 Evodia might increase how quickly the liver breaks down some medications.
 Taking evodia along with these medications might decrease how well the medications work.<br><nb>Some of these medications that are changed by the liver include clozapine (Clozaril), cyclobenzaprine (Flexeril), fluvoxamine (Luvox), haloperidol (Haldol), imipramine (Tofranil), mexiletine (Mexitil), olanzapine (Zyprexa), pentazocine (Talwin), propranolol (Inderal), tacrine (Cognex), zileuton (Zyflo), zolmitriptan (Zomig), and others.